elmarlee/org-mode-template/README.md

 # org-mode-template
-This is an Example and Template of Emacs Org-Mode Document.
-For the instructions, please clone this repository and open `org-mode-template.html`.
+`org-mode-template.org` is an example and template of GNU Emacs Org-Mode document.
+To see the instructions and the published result, please clone this repository and open `org-mode-template.html` on a browser.